 Among its clients Surface counts nationally and internationally renowned companies and cultural institutions, such as the Serpentine Gallery, London, Zumtobel AG, Galerie Buchholz, Hugo Boss, Sternberg Press, Jewish Museum, Manifesta, Siemens Foundation, Documenta, Luma Arles, Federal Foreign Office, Federal Ministry of Finance, William Forsythe, Städelschule Frankfurt, Museum of Modern Art Frankfurt, Deutsche Bank as well as Klassik Stiftung Weimar and Fogo Island Art.

-Current Employees are Angelika Fousse, Vera Kunz, Anna Landskron, Katrin Tüffers, Katya Velkova, Lukas Wagner and H. Burak Yel.
+Current Employees are Angelika Fousse, Vera Kunz, Anna Landskron, Katrin Tüffers, Katya Velkova and Lukas Wagner.

 Whereishere?
 Laurence King Publishing, UK